r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Onui:**

-Oh, it's the nice {(M) man /(F) lady} and Ms. Samurai!
+Oh, it's the nice [♂ man /♀ lady] and Ms. Samurai!
 Along with Mr. Redheaded Ninja and...a lady I don't recognize!

 **G：Tasuke:**